WICG/navigation-api/README.md

 - Today, the serialized state of a session history entry is only exposed when that entry is the current one.
 The app history API exposes `appHistoryEntry.getState()` for all entries in `appHistory.entries`.
 This is not a security issue since all app history entries are same-origin contiguous, but if we exposed the serialized state value even for non-current entries, it might break some assumptions of existing code.
 - Switching to a separate field, accessible only via the `getState()` method, avoids the mutability problems discussed in [#36](https://github.com/WICG/app-history/issues/36).
 If the object was shared with `history.state`, those problems would be carried over.

 Apart from these new fields, the session history entries which correspond to `AppHistoryEntry` objects will continue to manage other fields like document, scroll restoration mode, scroll position data, and persisted user state behind the scenes, in the usual way.
-The serialized state, title, and browsing context name fields would continue to work if they were set or accessed via the usual APIs, but they don't have any manifestation inside the app history APIs, and will be left as null by applications that avoid `window.history` and `window.name`.
+The serialized state and browsing context name fields would continue to work if they were set or accessed via the usual APIs, but they don't have any manifestation inside the app history APIs, and will be left as null by applications that avoid `window.history` and `window.name`.

 _TODO: actually, we should probably expose scroll restoration mode, like `history.scrollRestoration`?
 That API has legitimate use cases, and we'd like to allow people to never touch `window.history`...
 Discuss in [#67](https://github.com/WICG/app-history/issues/67)._